Well… if you haven’t been following the trends on the go, you’ll be surprised to see how much things have evolved.

 During 2019, CRO should be the main metric you analyze.
 As Moz defines it, “Conversion rate optimization is the systematic process of increasing the percentage of website visitors who take the desired action – be that filling out a form, becoming customers, or otherwise.”
 When you relate it to email marketing, such optimization allows you to get more value from the subscribers you already have.

 In July 2018, MarTech Advisor published experts’ opinions about setting the CRO agenda for 2018 and beyond.
-This is what Carl Tsukahara from Optimizely said: “All channels should be measured via experimentation to uncover evidence of their standalone and combined impact on a variety of commerce objectives and metrics.”
+This is what Carl Tsukahara from Optimizely said: “All channels should be measured via experimentation to uncover evidence of their standalone and combined impact on a variety of commercial objectives and metrics.”

 This is more than measuring metrics regarding landing pages and sales pages.
 It’s about the performance of your website and the email marketing campaign as a whole.
 It’s about measuring how your business grows thanks to email marketing.